Skip to main content Stan Consulting LLC · Marketing Atlas Reference · Quality Score

 1. “Quality Score is the value Google uses to rank ads.”

-It is a reporting summary, not the live auction input.
-Google ranks ads using Ad Rank, calculated at query time using the same underlying signals plus context the reported Quality Score does not see.
+It is a tracking summary, not the live auction input.
+Google ranks ads using Ad Rank, calculated at query time using the same underlying signals plus context the claimed Quality Score does not see.

 2. “A higher bid will fix a low Quality Score.”